drmortalwombat/oscar64/README.md

 #### Easyflash low memory usage "easyflash.c"

 This sample will use the memory area starting from 0x0400 for the main code section when copying the code, using the stack page 0x100 for the startup itself, thus wasting small amount of RAM space.

+#### Dynamic overlays "overlay.c"

+When compiling for .d64 format, the linker will place code and data sections from virtual cartridge banks into overlay files.
+These files can be loaded when needed and called using normal function calls.

 #### Terminate stay resident "tsr.c"